-The pandemic-driven shift toward telemedicine and digitisation has also paved the way for further widespread adoption of digital self-monitoring devices and applications.
-Digitisation of this type and connectivity can effectively manage chronic illnesses in real-time, such as tele-cardiology.
+This shift towards telemedicine and digitisation led to a widespread adoption of digital self-monitoring devices and applications which can effectively manage chronic illnesses in real-time, such as tele-cardiology.

-Meanwhile, ESA is expanding medical research through their expertise in human spaceflight and robotics.
-This research is enriching health applications, fostering technological advances in fields like tissue engineering and cancer research in microgravity environments.
-These developments showcase the relationship between space technology and medical research.
+ESA expertise in human spaceflight and robotics is also expanding medical research and supporting technological advances in fields like tissue engineering and cancer research in microgravity environments.

 Join our newsletter to never miss new reports!